icecoredynasty/icecoredynasty.github.io/rules.md

     <p>
       A Development Keeper retains the IceCore salary at which he was acquired.
-      A player acquired from free agency or waivers carries a salary of
+      A player acquired from or waivers carries a salary of
       <strong>0 coins</strong>; a player acquired through the Salary Cap Draft
       carries the winning Salary Cap Draft price.
     </p>